 Bagipe Bastards Scotland tour

 The revered Bagpipe Bastards have just finished the Scotland branch of our tour.
 We came, we saw and we had a fistful of haggis.
-The road was long and we covered like 1500 miles in a week with visits to uncountable cities, towns and villages.
+The road was long and we covered about 1500 miles in a week with visits to uncountable cities, towns and villages.

 We also found the Doune Castle, where John Cleese once gave his best insults in a French accent to the “English knigghits”, as well as the Castle Stalker (aka Castle Aaarrgh) where the Graal quest of Monty Python came to a rather abrupt end.

 The trip also included a lot of interesting historical tidbits.
 We saw the Stone Of Scone deep inside the Edinburgh Castle, walked across the battlefield of Culloden, examined the cellar of Rosslyn Chapel, visited the Stirling Castle and walked uphill to the the Wallace monument.

 Since the trip contained a lot of music, we payed homage to The Proclaimers by roaming through their hometown Auchtermuchty with the windows down, playing “500 miles” on loud volume.
 Probably still on their “most wanted” list for that one.